charandeep0288/Ruby-on-Rails/3. Intorduction to Ruby on Rails/test_app/README.md

 --------------------------------------------------------------------

-Structure of a Rails application
+Structure of a Rails application - Text references

-config ->  we would do various configuration we needed in this configuration folder

-- All the version and dependencies that we add using yarn are stored in project are stored in this package.json file.

-- Files which are starting with .(dot) are called hidden files like .gitignore file and doesn't show up by default.
+You can find the details of the individual folders in a Rails application (when it's created) here: https://guides.rubyonrails.org/getting_started.html

+Scroll down to section 3.2, skip the part about creating the new application and then you will find a listing of all the folders and their purpose in-depth.
 --------------------------------------------------------------------